nerzh/ios-swift-package-manager-example/README.md

 cd ./Dependencies && ./generate-xcodeproj.rb && cd ../
 ```

-it is all, you can build your project with Alamofire ...
+it is all, you can build your project with Alamofire and OtherLibrary ...